The Best Credit Card for Every Stage of Your Financial Life

 For When You Have a Family: American Express Blue Cash Preferred

 If having a family forced you to get organized and budget more tightly, Amex Blue Cash Preferred delivers market-leading cash back where it counts — all without quarterly activation requirements or rotating categories.
-Your family gets a sky-high 6% back on groceries — up to $6,000 a year, then 1% after that — and another 6% back on streaming subscriptions.
+Your family gets a sky-high 6% back on groceries at U.S. supermarkets — up to $6,000 a year, then 1% after that — and another 6% back on U.S. streaming subscriptions.

-Another family-centric perk is 3% cash back on transit, which includes gas, rideshare, parking, tolls, trains, public transportation and taxis.
+Another family-centric perk is 3% cash back on transit, which includes gas at U.S. gas stations, rideshare, parking, tolls, trains, public transportation and taxis.
 You get 1% cash back on everything else.
-There’s a $95 annual fee, but it’s waived for the first year.
+There’s also a $95 annual fee (See Rates & Fees).

 For When That Family Needs a Vacation: Chase Sapphire Preferred